Palestinian Foreign Minister Riyad al-Maliki’s VIP permit was seized by Israel on his way back to occupied West Bank.

-Informally known as “Bibi” and currently being investigated for corruption, Benjamin Netanyahu is Israel’s most right-wing prime minister to date, and the first Israeli born politician to assume the PM position.
+Informally known as “Bibi” and currently being investigated for corruption, Benjamin Netanyahu is Israel’s longest-serving, most right-wing prime minister to date, and the first Israel-born politician to become leader.

 This is his story from Washington and back to Tel Aviv.